-DHMH regulations require providers to conduct criminal background checks for all employees and contractual employees.
+MDHMH regulations require providers to conduct criminal background checks for all employees and contractual employees.
 The scope of the investigations is State of Maryland only.
 The Office of Health Care Quality checks to ensure that the criminal background checks are completed during the annual licensing audits.
 Additionally, BHA requires providers to submit an annual report listing all employed staff, dates the mandatory background check were completed, and the results of the background checks.
-BHA and OHS crosscheck this report with employee personnel files during annual provider audits.
+BHA and OHSOLTSS crosscheck this report with employee personnel files during annual provider audits.

-report with employee personner mes during unital provider addition b.
+- b.
 Abuse Registry Screening.
-Specify whether the State requires the screening of individuals who provide waiver services through a State-maintained abuse registry (select one): No. The State does not conduct abuse registry screening.
-Yes.
-The State maintains an abuse registry and requires the screening of individuals through this registry.
+Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one): - No. The state does not conduct abuse registry screening. - O Yes.
+The state maintains an abuse registry and requires the screening of individuals through this registry.

 Specify: (a) the entity (entities) responsible for maintaining the abuse registry; (b) the types of positions for which abuse registry screenings must be conducted; and, (c) the process for ensuring that mandatory screenings have been conducted.
-State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable): ppendix C: Participant Services C-2: General Service Specifications (2 of 3) c.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

+C-2: General Service Specifications (2 of 3)

+- c.
 Services in Facilities Subject to §1616(e) of the Social Security Act.
-Select one: services in Fuelines subject to grove(e) or the security rich series one.
-O No. Home and community-based services under this waiver are not provided in facilities subject to §1616(e) of the Act.
-Yes.
+Select one: - O No. Home and community-based services under this waiver are not provided in facilities subject to §1616(e) of the Act. - Yes.
 Home and community-based services are provided in facilities subject to §1616(e) of the Act.
-The standards that apply to each type of facility where waiver services are provided are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). i.
+The standards that apply to each type of facility where waiver services are provided are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - i.
 Types of Facilities Subject to §1616(e).
-Complete the following table for each type of facility subject to §1616(e) of the Act: Facility Type Alternative Living Unit Group Home ii.
+Complete the following table for each type of facility subject to §1616(e) of the Act:

+Facility Type

+• Group Home

+1 Alternative Living Unit

+ii.
 Larger Facilities: In the case of residential facilities subject to §1616(e) that serve four or more individuals unrelated to the proprietor, describe how a home and community character is maintained in these settings.

 Required information is contained in response to C-5.
-Appendix C: Participant Services C-2: Facility Specifications Facility Type: Alternative Living Unit Waiver Service(s) Provided in Facility: Waiver Service Provided in Facility Day Habilitation